Credible takeaways

 As your income rises, consider making extra payments to pay off the loan faster, reducing the amount of interest you’ll pay over the 25-year term.

-Check Out: Guide to Income-Driven Repayment Plans
+Check Out: Guide To Income-Driven Repayment Plans

-How to enroll
+How to enroll in the extended plan

 Once you've verified your eligibility, contact your loan servicer to request the Extended Repayment Plan.
 You'll have the option to choose a fixed or graduated payment structure based on your financial needs.
-If you're unsure who your servicer is, log into StudentAid.gov and check your Dashboard for their contact information.
+If you're unsure who your servicer is, log in to StudentAid.gov and check your Dashboard for their contact information.
 Alternatively, you can call the Federal Student Aid Information Center at 1-800-433-3243 for help.

-Before committing to the Extended Repayment Plan, use Federal Student Aid's loan simulator too to compare your options.
+Before committing to the Extended Repayment Plan, use Federal Student Aid's loan simulator to compare your options.
 Depending on your financial situation, one of these plans might be a better fit:

-• Standard Repayment Plan: With fixed monthly payments over 10 years, this plan helps you pay off your loans quickly and with the least interest.
+- Standard Repayment Plan: With fixed monthly payments over 10 years, this plan helps you pay off your loans quickly and with the least interest.
 It's ideal if you can afford the higher payments.

 FAQ